mdn/content/files/en-us/learn/html/howto/add_a_hit_map_on_top_of_an_image/index.md

     In case of overlap, source order carries the day.

 - {{htmlattrxref('href','area')}}
-  - : The URL of the resource you’re linking to.
-You may leave this attribute blank if you _don’t_ want the current area to link anywhere (say, if you’re making a hollow circle.)
+  - : The URL of the resource you're linking to.
+You may leave this attribute blank if you _don't_ want the current area to link anywhere (say, if you're making a hollow circle.)
 - {{htmlattrxref('alt','area')}}

   - : A mandatory attribute, telling people where the link goes or what it does. `alt` text only displays when the image is unavailable.
 Please refer to our [guidelines for writing accessible link text.](/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks#writing_accessible_link_text)